 Let The Users “Decide”

 You may think that comparing your company’s cheaper prices side by side with your overpriced competitor may be a good idea.
 Or you might think that bragging about your awesome ranking and huge infrastructure makes you seem authoritative.
-While neither of these are intrinsically bad tactics, they might just be a double edge sword that could be costing you conversions.
+While neither of these are intrinsically bad tactics, they might just be a double edged sword that could be costing you conversions.

 By comparing your services or prices to other companies you are unintentionally but implicitly suggesting your competitors as other options.
 Not that you’re advertising for them, but you can’t be sure if your bragging is making the other company look more user-centric, or that you advertising your low prices doesn’t make the other pricey agency look more authoritative and legit.